jadedrb/todos-list/README.md

 # todo-fullstack
 Setup:

-To run this project locally, clone to project to your computer.
+To run this project locally, clone the project to your computer.
 Navigate to the frontend folder and run:

 >npm install.